Osa Peninsula Regenerative Economy Lab

 The Osa Peninsula was referred to by National Geographic as “the most biologically intense place on Earth”.
 It houses 2.5% of the world’s biodiversity and half of Costa Rica’s biodiversity.
 It contains the most significant wetland ecosystem and mangrove forest of Central America and the largest remaining tract of lowland rainforest in Pacific Mesoamerica.
 It is home to the largest population of Scarlet Macaws in Central America, over 700 species of trees (more than all the temperate regions combined), species found no where else in the world, and turtle nesting sites for 4 species of endangered sea turtles.
 Separating the Osa Peninsula from the mainland is the Golfo Dulce Bay – one of only 4 tropical fjords on the planet and a vital nursery for both northern and southern populations of humpback whales and hammerhead sharks.

 The Osa Peninsula is at an important juncture.
 Historically, it has been very difficult to access making it less desirable to developers and tourists.
-However, with increasing infrastructure and desire to visit by tourists, it is facing a critical choice between rapid unsustainable growth or steady sustainable development.
+However, with increasing infrastructure and desire to visit, it is facing a critical choice between rapid unsustainable growth or steady sustainable development.
 There are many threats; unsustainable palm oil expansion polluting the ecosystem; poverty driven wildlife poaching and illegal logging and mining; historical lack of effective governance and public services due to corruption; lack of jobs and land insecurity due to inadequate conservation policy regulations, international land acquisitions, and poor education; ill advised, mass tourism development projects including a recently-built large marina and Hilton resort and a proposed international airport that threatens sustainable development; and siloed actions and funding of stakeholders.
 These are all symptoms of systemic challenges.
-What are the root causes?
-What are the leverage points for collective action that can ensure a shared future vision of a thriving ecosystem, thriving blue/green economy, and thriving communities?
-What capacity support infrastructure is necessary to increase the success of project implementation?
-How can systems financing of projects reduce risk in the market and create enabling conditions for systems-wide savings and reliable, if not higher-performing, triple bottom line returns?

 Systemic challenges need systems based solutions.
 The Osa Peninsula Regenerative Economy Lab (REL) aims to address these questions together with the Indigenous People and local communities of the Osa Peninsula, pre-existing donors, government institutions, local and national organizations, and investors.

-THE PROJECT
+HISTORY OF THE PROJECT

-OSA TERRITORY SYSTEMS MAPS
+OSA PENINSULA SYSTEMS MAP

 Maintained by: